A frequent question I hear is "what is speech therapy anyway?” Well, the answer to this question is actually quite complicated!

 However, the home program for your child should be fun and part of your daily life, NOT extra work for everyone.
 Read more about home idea activities.

-This is an impossible question to answer (but not as complicated as "what is speech therapy?").
+This is an impossible question to answer.
 Every child is different and has different needs.
 It is pointless to compare.
 But nothing is impossible...here are some ideas!

 Are you working on more than one sound with your child?
 Do you want more detailed information on how to make certain sounds?
 Do you want tailored speech activities that can be easily completed in the comfort of your home during daily activities?
 If you answered "yes" to any of these questions, read more about our membership program.